Market Insights

 The typical homeowner’s insurance policy covers:

-Be sure to get a homeowner’s policy that includes liability coverage.
-This protects you against financial ruin if someone is hurt on your property and sues you.
+Be sure to get a homeowners policy that includes liability coverage.
+This is intended to protect you against financial ruin if someone is hurt on your property and sues you.
 This policy may also cover the cost of medical payments for someone injured on your property without requiring a lawsuit.

 Flood and disaster protection